 Fix windows modules installer worker high CPU usage

 If you are also struggling with this problem “windows modules installer worker high CPU usage on Windows 10” Here 5 solutions to get rid of this.

 Note: Bellow solutions are applicable to fix windows modules installer worker high CPU Usage, 100% Disk usage on Windows 10 / 8.1 and 7 computers.

 Start from Basic Make Sure Any Virus or Malware Infection not causing the issue by performing A full system scan with a good antivirus / Anti-malware application with the latest updates installed.

-Also Install Free System optimizer like Ccleaner to Clean up junk, Temp, Cache, System Error, Memory Dump files And Fix missing broken registry Errors.
+Also Install a Free System optimizer like Ccleaner to Clean up junk, Temp, Cache, System Error, Memory Dump files, And Fix missing broken registry Errors.

 Install All available Updates

 Make sure that you have installed all available Windows Updates on your computer.
 Sometimes Update installation Stuck or pending updates process Run on the background which causes High System resource usage by windows modules installer worker.

 Windows 10 Is Set To download and install the latest updates Automatically.
 But if due to any reason they are not installed then you can manually check and install the available updates by following below.